 Mid-career scientists face pressing career demands.
 As a mid-career professional who works within an academic institution, health care organization, foundation, government entity, or other setting, you likely fulfill research, clinical practice, teaching, or administrative roles.
 Increasingly, these roles require leadership specific skills and qualities.
 Stepping into leadership roles with training and guidance can strengthen your confidence and performance—and the Society of Behavioral Medicine (SBM) can help.

-Recognizing leadership development as a critical member need, SBM is launching its third, year-long Leadership Institute.
+Recognizing leadership development as a critical member need, SBM annually hosts a year-long Leadership Institute.

 The purpose of the SBM Leadership Institute is to turn participant fellows into more effective leaders by fostering self-awareness and the development of leadership skills.
 At the conclusion of the year-long institute, both you and your organization will have benefited.
 Throughout the year you will assess and deepen your inherent leadership qualities; acquire skills such as managing collaborative teams, influencing, and mentoring; connect with other mid-career professionals who share a desire to become highly effective leaders; and learn from and be mentored by leaders in the field of behavioral medicine.